City of Wakefield

-The City of Wakefield is a local government district with the status of a city and metropolitan borough in West Yorkshire, England.
+Wakefield, also known as the City of Wakefield, is a local government district with city status and a metropolitan district in West Yorkshire, England.
 Wakefield, the largest settlement, is the administrative centre of the district.
 The population of the City of Wakefield at the 2011 Census was 325,837.

 The district includes the Five Towns of Castleford, Featherstone, Knottingley, Normanton and Pontefract.
 Other towns include Hemsworth, Horbury, Ossett, South Elmsall and South Kirkby (also forms the civil parish of South Kirkby and Moorthorpe).
-The city and district are governed by Wakefield Metropolitan District Council from the County Hall.
+The city and district are governed by Wakefield Council from the County Hall.
 In 2010, Wakefield was named as the UK's third most musical city by PRS for Music.

 Economy

 The economic and physical condition of several of the former mining towns and villages in Wakefield District have started to improve due to the booming economy of Leeds – and an increase in numbers of commuters to the city from the sub-region – and a recognition of undeveloped assets.
 For instance Castleford, to the North East of Wakefield is seeing extensive development and investment because of the natural asset of its outlook on to the River Aire, its easy access to the national motorway network and the availability of former mining land for house-building.
 In Ossett, house prices have risen from an average of £50,000 in 1998 to £130,000 in 2003.